Strasserism: Origins and development

-As an ideological theory, Strasserism is primarily associated with Otto Strasser, whose writings and political activities developed the doctrine in opposition to Adolf Hitler.
-Although the name evokes both brothers, this association is largely the result of Otto's later efforts to posthumously link his dissident movement to Gregor's earlier prominence within the party.
-Unlike his brother, Gregor Strasser never articulated a distinct ideological system and remained within the Nazi party leadership until he resigned his party offices in 1932, never joining the opposition.
+Strasserism is mainly created by Otto Strasser, whose writings and political activities developed the doctrine in opposition to Adolf Hitler.
+Although the ideology is often associated with Gregor Strasser as well, this is largely the result of Otto's later efforts to link his dissident movement to Gregor's earlier prominence within the party after Gregor's death.
+Unlike his brother, Gregor Strasser never developed a distinct ideological system and remained within the Nazi party leadership until he resigned his party offices in 1932, without joining the opposition led by Otto.

-In the mid-1920s, a bloc often retrospectively labeled the "Nazi Left" or "Strasser Wing" emerged within the NSDAP out of strategic necessity.
-Led by Gregor Strasser, who had been tasked by Hitler with building the party in North Germany, this group of northern and western Gauleiter quickly realized that the völkisch and agrarian appeals effective in rural Bavaria were ill-suited for the industrial, heavily unionized north.
-To compete with the established Marxist parties for the loyalty of the working class, they deliberately amplified the so-called "socialist" aspects of the Nazi program.
-Organized as the Working Community Northwest (Arbeitsgemeinschaft Nord-West), this internal bloc sought to elaborate on the party's vague economic promises by proposing a more structured socioeconomic framework.
-Otto Strasser joined the party in 1925 and immediately became the bloc's primary ideologue.
-In his later writings, he would portray this northern bloc as a principled, "socialist" opposition to Hitler's Munich-based leadership, promoting his early ideas in publications like the Nationalsozialistische Briefe (National Socialist Letters).
+In the mid-1920s, a bloc that modern opinions often label as the "Nazi Left" or "Strasser Wing" emerged within the NSDAP out of strategic necessity, led by Gregor Strasser, who was tasked by Hitler with building the party in North Germany.
+This group of northern and western Gauleiter realized that the völkisch and agrarian appeals, which were effective in rural Bavaria, were ill-suited for the industrial, heavily unionized north.
+To compete with the Marxist parties for the loyalty of the working class, they amplified the so-called "socialist" aspects of the Nazi program.
+Organized as the Working Community Northwest (Arbeitsgemeinschaft Nord-West), this bloc sought to elaborate on the party's vague economic promises by proposing a more structured socioeconomic framework.
+Otto Strasser joined the party in 1925 and quickly became the bloc's primary ideologue, promoting his early ideas in publications like the Nationalsozialistische Briefe (National Socialist Letters).
+In his later writings, he would portray this bloc as a principled, "socialist" opposition to Hitler's Munich-based leadership.

-Their efforts culminated in the 1925/26 "Strasser Program" draft.
-While Gregor was the political face, the program's radical formulations were primarily Otto's work.
+The efforts by the bloc culminated in the 1925/26 "Strasser Program" draft.
+While the draft was attributed to both Gregor and Otto Strasser, its radical formulations were primarily Otto's work.
 It called for a corporatist economic system under strong state supervision, which included the breakup of large agricultural estates and their redistribution as hereditary fiefs (Erblehen), compulsory guilds, and a system of corporate chambers to replace parliament.
-According to historian Reinhard Kühnl's analysis of the original text, this corporatist structure was explicitly designed to neutralize the political power of the labor movement; by replacing the principle of one-man-one-vote with representation through estates, its primary aim was to prevent the numerically superior working class from ever achieving political dominance.
+According to historian Reinhard Kühnl's analysis of the original text, this structure was designed to neutralize the political power of the labour movement; by replacing the principle of one-man-one-vote with representation through estates, its primary aim was to prevent the working class, which had the numerical advantage, from ever achieving political dominance.
 In foreign policy, the program demanded a return to Germany's 1914 borders and the establishment of a vast Central African colonial empire, reflecting traditional imperialist ambitions.
-It also contained a detailed section on the "Jewish Question," which called for the stripping of citizenship from all German Jews, who were to be reclassified as "foreigners" ("Palestinians") under a system of legal segregation.
+It also contained a detailed section on the "Jewish Question" calling for the stripping of citizenship from all German Jews, who were to be reclassified as "foreigners" ("Palestinians").